rmc0d3r/rmc0d3r.github.io/_posts/2018-02-17-Velocity-Falling-Body.md

 ---
-layout: post
+layout: post_layout
+date: 2018-02-17
 title: "Looking Closely at the Velocity of a Body in Free Fall"
-date: 2018-02-17
-categories: [physics, note]
+categories: [notes, physics]
+image: /assets/mandelbrot.jpg
+color_scheme: rgb(4, 22, 45)
+excerpt: examining the symmetry exhibited by a body in free fall due to constant acceleration.
 ---

+## How fast is it when it comes back?

 When a body is thrown up with initial velocity $$v_0$$ while under the influence of a constant downward acceleration $$-g$$, it returns to the point of release with velocity $$-v_{0}$$ .
 This is really interesting because we can throw this body from anywhere and however hard we want but it still comes back with the same magnitude of velocity as we threw it.
 However on closer analysis of the equations we realize this is no magic.

   Let us assume for simplicity (without loss of generality) that the initial position is $$x_{0}=0m$$ .
 We are given the initial velocity $$v_{0}$$.
 Also note that the final position is $$x_{f}=0m$$ because we want to analyze the body when it is back at its initial position.
 Now using the equation for position at a future time we get,